Describing Amoebas: Amoebas and coamoebas as semi-algebraic sets

 \section{Amoebas and coamoebas as semi-algebraic sets}

+Properties of semi-algebraic sets are developed throughout the books~\cite{BPR,BCR}.
 A subset $X\subset \RR^m$ is \demph{semi-algebraic} if it is defined by finitely many algebraic equations and algebraic inequalities.
-A semi-algebraic set is \demph{basic} if it is defined by a finite conjunction of algebraic equations and inequalities.
-By the Tarski-Seidenberg Theorem, the image of a semi-algebraic set under a polynomial map is again a semi-algebraic set.
-This has many formulations, a common one is that of quantifier elimination~\cite[Ch~2]{BPR}.
-Since a complex algebraic subvariety $V\subset(\CC^\times)^n$ is also a real-algebraic subvariety and the maps $|\cdot|$ and $\Arg$ are real-algebraic maps, the Tarski-Seidenberg Theorem implies the following.
+By the Tarski-Seidenberg Theorem, the image of a semi-algebraic set under a polynomial map is a semi-algebraic set.